CASA is for Children on a Case-By-Case Basis

 We are empowered to oversee and make critical decisions regarding the children and youths we champion.
 They perform exponentially better in school with fewer behavioral issues than young people without us.

 We impact the community.

-Each year, CASA volunteers provide almost $200,000 in donated services, reducing state and county foster care costs.
+Each year, CASA volunteers provide over $200,000 in donated services, reducing state and county foster care costs.